 I’m a political theorist and PhD Candidate in the Department of Political Science at the University of Chicago.
-I work on historical and contemporary themes around the development of economic discourse, aesthetics, racialized labor, and technology in political thinking.
+My main areas of research and teaching are in contemporary political theory and the history of political thought.

 My research addresses contemporary political problems genealogically, by examining their historical trajectories, discursive deployments, and theoretical foundations.
 The questions I ask emerge from interwoven themes that span traditions, archives, and continents, including the development of global capitalism and empire, the history of racialized labor and the legacies of colonial slavery, the associations between aesthetic theory and economic discourse, and the politics of identity.
 By drawing on resources from continental and critical theory as well as on methods from intellectual and social history, literary criticism and anthropology, my work explores the shifting social and political resonances of these themes as they transformed and were transformed by ideas and movements in the history of modern political thought across Britain, France, and the Atlantic world, from the seventeenth to the nineteenth century.